 3. Curl Your Hair

-If you have straight or fine hair that doesn't hold a curl, Potempa recommends curling one-inch sections of hair with a .75 barrel.
+If you have straight or fine hair that doesn't hold a curl, Potempa recommends curling one-inch sections of hair with a 0.75-inch barrel.
 Have curly hair?
-Create smooth waves by curling 1.5-inch sections of hair with a 1.25-inch barrel.
+Create smooth waves by curling 1.5-inch sections of hair with a 1.25-inch barrel (or a smaller 0.50-inch barrel if you want tighter waves).
 Not quite sure what texture you have?
-Potempa recommends curling one- to 1.5-inch sections of hair with a one-inch barrel if your hair is neither straight nor curly.
+Potempa recommends curling 1- to 1.5-inch sections of hair with a 1-inch barrel if your hair is neither straight nor curly.

 How you set your hair depends on your hair texture.
 If you have fine or straight hair, Potempa says to spray a flexible-hold hair spray directly onto the curls.
 However, if you have curly or wavy hair, she recommends spraying a brush with flexible-hold hair spray and then brushing out your curls.